 The frontline of child exploitation

 Children as young as seven years old are being groomed into a life of criminality.
 It's a serious problem in all areas of the UK.

 We spoke to one of our project workers who works with young people who have been criminally exploited through county lines.
 She helps them understand their situation, break free from their abuse and move on to build better futures.

 Life on the road

-A lot of these children are targeted by criminal gangs because they haven’t got a family, or security.
+A lot of these children are targeted by criminal groups because they haven’t got a family, or security.
 Likely to be trapped in poverty, they are picked off the street, having nowhere else to go, and are made to feel part of a family.